DTFawcett/DTFawcett/README.md

 - 👀 I’m interested in game design, D&D, and programming... you know, nerd stuff :)
 - 🌱 These days I'm focused on learning web development with C# & Angular
 - 💞️ I want to help with projects that will help expand my expertise with visual studio and web app development in general
-- 📫 I can be contacted at dtfawcett@gmail.com or on discord at Instant Decade#2499
+- 📫 I can be contacted at dfawcett@verticalbridge.com

 <!---
 DTFawcett/DTFawcett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.